Long Jetty, New South Wales: Landmarks

 Long Jetty has previously had a number of recreation services for visitors in the caravan parks and tourist accommodations.
 This includes the former Savoy theatre (part of the R. Wain & Co Pty.
 Ltd. group) and the Long Jetty Roller Skating rink (currently the paint ball centre).
 The theatre was, following its closure, a Jewel Supermarket.

 Up until the early 1990s, Long Jetty had many financial service organisations, operating mainly as agencies of The Entrance.
 This included Commonwealth Bank, Westpac, State Building Society (St. George), and State Bank.
 Whilst the buildings remain between Thompson Street and Pacific Street (backing on to Bank Lane) on The Entrance Road all have closed.
 In the most recent years Long Jetty has had a mini-revitalisation as a location for new- and second-hand furniture, clothing, children's toys, books, surfing gear and cafés.

 Jubilee Oval is located in Long Jetty.
 It is a cricket oval for The Entrance Cricket Club, together with Taylor Park at The Entrance.
 After many decades of progressive land acquisition, the Oval crossed Rhodin Drive to link with Sir Baden-Powell Reserve.
 The reserve is the location of 1st Tuggerah Lakes Scout Group and was also the former location of 2nd Tuggerah Lakes Sea Scouts.

 Transportation

-Red Bus Services is the local bus operator and operates several routes through Long Jetty, namely routes 21-26 and route 29.
+Red Bus CDC NSW is the local bus operator and operates several routes through Long Jetty, namely routes 21–26 and route 29.